Andrejs1979/games-neltify/src/pages/index.md

     alt: Promoters
     image: /img/collage.jpeg
   text: >-
-    Caragents is a revolutionary way to promote your brand on Instagram and other social media platforms.
+    CARAGENTS is a revolutionary way to promote your brand on Instagram and other social media platforms.
   title: Join the marketing revolution
 ---